Gopal Ganesh Agarkar: Social activism and later life

+During his lifetime, Agarkar was an active campaigner for social reforms, and believed in giving citizens their political rights.
+According to him India would not be able to rise and be free if the caste system and religious superstitions were not eradicated.
+He felt that social reforms were necessary for political reforms.

-He was the first editor of Kesari, a prominent Marathi-language weekly newspaper founded by Lokmanya Tilak in 1880–1881.
+Agarkar was an editor of Kesari, a prominent Marathi-language weekly newspaper founded by Lokmanya Tilak in 1880–1881.
 Ideological differences with Tilak caused him later to leave.
 They disagreed on the primacy of political reform versus social reform, with Agarkar believing that the need for social reform was more immediate.
 He started his own periodical, Sudharak, in which he campaigned against the injustices of untouchability and the caste system.
 Agarkar abhorred blind adherence to and glorification of tradition and the past.
 He supported widow remarriage.

+In 1884, Agarkar and Tilak established the Deccan Education Society in Pune.

 From 1892 to 1895 he was the principal of Ferguson College.

 Agarkar suffered from severe asthma throughout his life and succumbed to it on 17 June 1895.